 No one can argue the power of podcasting in 2021 — it has gone from an obscure form of media recorded in suburban garages, to full studio setups that reach millions of people per podcast.

-The beauty of podcasting is of course, you can still use a humble garage set up, and reach your desired audience.
+The beauty of podcasting is, of course, you can still use a humble garage set up, and reach your desired audience.
 But it’s not as simple as talking into a microphone and uploading it to the internet.

 If you’re an experienced podcaster, you might be here to see if you can tweak your podcast hosting solutions.
-If you’re new to podcasting though, you might just be realising that podcast hosting is another step to think about on your journey to podcasting glory.
+If you’re new to podcasting though, you might just be realizing that podcast hosting is another step to think about on your journey to podcasting glory.

 There are a myriad of options for hosting your podcast, with each service provider vying for your attention (and wallet) with different features to suit different needs.
-That of course can create confusion whether you’re a podcasting pro or a relative newcomer, so in this article, we’re going to go through the 6 top podcasting platforms, with the ultimate goal of helping you find the perfect solution.
+That of course can create confusion whether you’re a podcasting pro or a relative newcomer, so in this article, we’re going to go through the thirteen top podcasting platforms, with the ultimate goal of helping you find the perfect solution.

-So as we said, you can’t just record something on your computer and wham, bam, you’re Joe Rogan.
+So as we said, you can’t just record something on your computer, and wham, bam, you’re Joe Rogan.
 It’s also not as simple as just uploading your podcast audio/video to your website either, as your website host won’t want to handle that much data.

-So what you do need, is a podcast hosting platform, which will store your podcast online, and help distribute/play it to your audience.
+So what you do need is a podcast hosting platform, which will store your podcast online, and help distribute/play it to your audience.
 Podcast host service providers are basically just online servers that offer a few extra services that aid the successful creation and growth of your podcast.